marvinGitHub/object-storage/Readme.md

 $storage->delete($uuid);
 ```

+## Why use melia\ObjectStorage\UUID\AwareInterface

+Implementing melia\ObjectStorage\UUID\AwareInterface (getUUID/setUUID) makes object identity explicit and stable.
+This enables:

+- Reliable persistence: Objects keep the same UUID across store/load cycles.
+- Correct graph handling: Related objects are referenced by UUID (no duplication, supports cycles).
+- Better performance: Caching and locking are keyed by UUID.
+- Lifecycle control: TTL/expiration and metadata are tracked per UUID.
+- Lazy loading: Properties can hold UUID-based references and load on demand.
+- Interop and portability: UUIDs work across processes and systems.

 ## Why resources and closures are not serialized

 Object graphs can include values that aren’t portable or safely reconstructible outside the current PHP process.
 Two notable cases: